 Working with the idiom of photography, Chavez takes its technical necessities of temporal duration, the propagation of light, and movement in space, to create a work which plumbs the depths of human consciousness.
 For Luminous Objects, the artist becomes analogous to a camera lens, exploring the inception of the creative spark by delving deeply into a state in which her mind is penetrated by light and vision.
-The performance was originally commissioned by The Armory Show and has since been presented in a variety of venues, including the 2014 Spring/Break Art Show presented by Two Rams.
+The performance was commissioned and presented by The Armory Show in 2013, which was followed by a presentation by Two Rams at SPRING/BREAK Art Show in 2014.

 In this ongoing exploration, she investigates a chief passion of hers — interior optics.
 She utilizes extreme durational meditation — up to 10 hours per day for two weeks at a time — in order to empirically study the radiant aesthetics of the inner optical realm.
 Chavez states, "There is an light that can be observed only when the eyes are closed and the mind is intently focused; in this performance, I seek to collect and share it."
 Throughout the performance, she keeps an active record of her inward gaze, harvesting her visions and sharing them with her audience in real time through a variety of actual and virtual channels, including social media platforms.

 A “luminous object” in the world of physics refers to an entity, such as a star, which is capable of generating its own light.
 Hubble Ultra-Deep Field imagery collects the light of such objects by focusing a Wide Field Camera into seemingly vacant portions of outer space.
 Lengthy durations of exposure reveal seemingly black fields to be teeming with the ancient light of the first galaxies.